ninchistudios/musicproduction/end-to-end-checklist.md

 * Ride faders to emphasise different parts or e.g. stop a vocal note/phrase being lost under instruments.
 * Work in 3dB steps to make audible differences.
-* Automate drum overheads up during more energetic parts
+* Automate drum overheads up during more energetic parts.
-* Ensure volume balance is right before you turn to effects
+* Ensure volume balance is right before you turn to effects.

 ##### Reverb